AngeIII/docker-testcafe-node/README.md

 # docker-testcafe-node

 NOTE: Use for testing only!
 Root user is being used.
+Currently using it for running end to end tests in CircleCI.

+To implement, your script should run the following in the container:

+`/opt/testcafe/bin/testcafe-with-v8-flag-filter.js 'chromium:headless --no-sandbox' <test directory>`

 https://github.com/theogravity/docker-testcafe-node